symfony-cmf/symfony-cmf-docs/bundles/menu/sonata_admin.rst

 ================================

-If the SonataDoctrinePHPCRAdminBundle_ is loaded in the application kernel, menu node and menu documents can be administrated in Sonata admin.
-For instructions on how to configure Sonata, see `configuring sonata admin`_.
+If the SonataDoctrinePHPCRAdminBundle_ is loaded in the application kernel, menu nodes and documents can be administrated in the Sonata admin panel.
+For instructions on how to configure Sonata, see `the sonata admin documentation`_.

-Loading of Sonata is controlled with the ``use_sonata_admin`` configuration setting.
-By default, this option is automatically set based on whether SonataDoctrinePHPCRAdminBundle is available, but you can explicitly disable the flag to not provide the Sonata services even if Sonata would be available.
-You can also explicitly enable the flag to get an error if Sonata becomes unavailable.
+The ``use_sonata_admin`` option configures whether to enable the menu admin.
+This defaults to ``auto``, meaning it will be enabled when the SonataAdminBundle is registered.
+Other values are ``true`` and ``false``, forcing the admin to respectively be enabled or disabled.

-Sonata admin is using the ``content_basepath`` to show the tree of content to select the menu node target.
+The menu admin uses the ``content_basepath`` to show the tree of nodes to select the menu node target.

 .. configuration-block::